Written By: Md Sayful Alam Murshed

 To install this plugin, you can follow the below steps:

-- Launch the ‘JMeter Plugins Manager’ tool from JMeter option menu.
+- Launch the ‘JMeter Plugins Manager’ tool from the JMeter option menu.

 - Click on ‘Available Plugins’ and search for ‘BlazeMeter Step-by-step Debugger’